sahithyandev/s3/src/content/docs/data-communication-and-networking/24-switching.md

 Destination address of a packet stays the same throughout the transmission.
 Datagram switch uses a routing table to store destination address and output port.

 Adapts to node or link failure during transmission.
 Switching each packets is relatively expensive.
-Packets may arrive out of order.

 #### Label Switching